VIRAL SOCIAL MEDIA FOOD RECIPES

 - Tortilla Wrap Hack

 This next recipe has been trending all over the internet and it absolutely works.
 Usually wraps burst, split or break but this triangle-shaped wrap holds every ingredient together.
-It’s fun and easy to make and fully customisable too.
+It’s fun and easy to make and fully customizable too.

 You can make it sweet by adding chocolate spread, marshmallows and strawberries.
 Or have a savoury wrap by adding scrambled eggs, bacon, cheese and salad.
 There are no wrong ingredients so, add whatever tickles your fancy.